Composing Parts for Expressive Object Generation: Conclusion

-\textbf{Text-2-Image Generative Models.} The text-2-image models aim at synthesizing images by following a textual description provided as a prompt.
-These models have recently become mainstream due to their superior quality and significant knowledge base.
+The text-to-image models synthesize images by following a textual description provided as a prompt.
+These models have recently become mainstream due to their superior image generation quality and significant knowledge base.
 This is an outcome of the availability of large-scale image caption datasets~\cite{schuhmann2022laion} and highly parallelized GPU clusters.
-Almost all kinds of generative models, such as GANs~\cite{kang2023scaling}, Autoregressive~\cite{yu2022scaling}, and Diffusion models~\cite{ramesh2021zero, rombach2022high}, have shown significant improvements in quality due to training on these large image caption datasets.
-Among these models, the StableDiffusion~\cite{rombach2022high} models which are based on Diffusion in Latent space are popular due to their open-source nature, which we also utilize for experiments in our work.
+Almost all kinds of generative models, such as GANs~\cite{kang2023scaling}, Autoregressive~\cite{yu2022scaling, saharia2022photorealistic}, and Diffusion models~\cite{ramesh2021zero, rombach2022high}, have shown significant improvements in quality with training on these large image caption datasets.
+Among these models, the StableDiffusion (SD)~\cite{rombach2022high} models, based on denoising diffusion in latent space are popular due to their open-source nature, which we also utilize for experiments in our work.

-\textbf{Text-2-Image Models for Downstream Tasks.} Generative models, in general, have been useful for various downstream tasks, particularly ones based on per-pixel prediction like Segmentation~\cite{abdal2021labels4free, choi2019self}, Depth Estimation~\cite{bhattad2024stylegan}, etc. As layers near the image generation output have features that capture the pixel-pixel relation~\cite{bhattad2024stylegan}.
-With the large-scale text-2-image generative models, these models often perform very competitively~\cite{xu2023odise, tian2023diffuse} to discriminative methods, on tasks like segmentation.
-However, one commonality among most of these segmentation methods is that they operate at granularity of object or instance level.
-Text-2-image models here are at an advantage as the usual image captions describe the scene at an object level.
-In this work, we take a step further exploring the object part level knowledge of these text-2-image diffusion models.
+\textbf{Text-to-Image Models for Downstream Tasks.} Generative models, in general, have been useful for various downstream tasks, particularly ones based on per-pixel prediction like Segmentation~\cite{abdal2021labels4free, choi2019self}, Depth Estimation~\cite{bhattad2024stylegan}, etc. As layers near the image generation output have features that capture the pixel-pixel relation~\cite{bhattad2024stylegan}.
+With the large-scale text-to-image generative models, these models often perform very competitively~\cite{xu2023odise, tian2023diffuse} to discriminative methods, on tasks like segmentation.
+However, one commonality among most of these segmentation methods is that they operate at the granularity of object or instance level.
+Text-to-image models here are at an advantage as the usual image captions describe the scene at an object level.
+In this work, we take a step further in exploring the object part-level knowledge of these text-to-image diffusion models.